ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 Mixer is responsible for all monitoring, logging and authorization information.
 Whenever a proxy performs an action, Mixer knows about it.
 This allows it to both monitor and log connections, but also provide authorization information to the proxies.

+The final piece to the puzzle is Envoy.
+Envoy is the sidecar proxy responsible for handling the actual traffic between services in the service mesh.
+It will setup and manage the required mTLS connections and perform all required check with regards to the routing.
+Envoy is managed as a separate project and in theory an other proxy could be used, but Envoy is most common.

 <img class="image fit" style="margin:0px auto; max-width: 600px;" src="{{ '/img/2019-04-14-istio-service-mesh-s2s/arch.svg' | prepend: site.baseurl }}" alt="Istio architecture drawing" />